 Board Members:

-Rob is Professor of Agricultural Development in the School of Agriculture and Food Sciences, Faculty of Science, The University of Queensland.
-His research interests centre on rural development, agrarian change, and natural resource management in Southeast Asia, focusing on the evolution of farming systems, land tenure arrangements, and community-based resource management in a variety of agro-ecological zones.
-Rob holds a PhD from Monash University.
+Rob has retired as Professor of Agricultural Development in the School of Agricultural and Food Sustainability, Faculty of Science, The University of Queensland.
+He has worked in agricultural research and development in Southeast Asia for over 40 years, including six years residing in Malaysian Borneo.
+His research interests have centred on the evolution of smallholder farming systems, land tenure arrangements, and community-based resource management in both lowland and upland environments, and the impacts of government land policy and the spread of plantation crops, particularly oil palm.
+Rob holds a PhD in development economics and Southeast Asian studies from Monash University.

 Ria is a sociologist who specialises in rural community development.
 Ria is a former development consultant to the World Bank.
 She has been a member of the Board since its formation in 2007.
 Ria holds a PhD from Bielefeld University.